Generic Name: cefotetan (SEF-oh-TEE-tan)

 Cefotetan is used for:

-Treating bacterial infections or preventing bacterial infections before, during, or after certain surgeries.
+Treating bacterial infections or preventing bacterial infections after certain surgeries.

 Cefotetan is a cephalosporin antibiotic.
 It works by killing sensitive bacteria.